GrantErickson/Gravity/README.md

 ## Purpose

-This was an attempt to create a simulation of orbital mechanics in order to demonstrate the 'n body problem'.
-For those not familiar, if you have two bodies, an equation in terms of time can be created that accurately can predict the position, velocities, and forces on the bodies at any time.
-However, if you add a body (hench the name the 3 body problem), it becomes impossible in the general case to create a set of equations that can accurately predict future states of the system.
-This can be mitigated by for example making on the masses much greater than the others, a sun for example.
+This was an attempt to create a simulation of orbital mechanics in order to demonstrate the '3-body problem' or in my case the 'n-body problem'.
+For those not familiar, if you have two bodies (planets, moons, stars, satelites, etc.), an equation in terms of time can be determined that accurately can predict the position, velocities, and forces on the bodies at any time.
+However, if you add a body (hench the name the 3-body problem), it becomes impossible in the general case to create a set of equations that can accurately predict future states of the system.
+This can be mitigated by for example making one the masses much greater than the others, a sun for example.
+This is why we can predict the solar system with good accuracy.

 Check out a TED talk about it here: https://www.youtube.com/watch?v=D89ngRr4uZg